How Oto is Treating Tinnitus in Veterans

 How is Oto involved in supporting veterans with tinnitus?

-Oto, co-founded by ex-military doctors who witnessed the effects of tinnitus in the military, has partnered with the UK Veterans Hearing Foundation to offer comprehensive tinnitus solutions via the Oto app.
+Oto, co-founded by ex-military doctors who witnessed the effects of tinnitus in the military, has partnered with the UK Veterans Hearing Foundation to offer research-backed tinnitus management programs via the Oto app.

 What does the UK Veterans Hearing Foundation do?